 How long should you hold namaste pose?

 Hold namaste pose for 30 seconds to 2 minutes.
 Beginners should start with 30-second holds focused on alignment and breath.
-Intermediate practitioners can extend to 60-90 seconds.
+Intermediate practitioners can extend to 60 to 90 seconds.
 As a posture reset during the workday, even 3 full breaths (about 20 seconds) is enough to interrupt slouching.
-As a mindfulness practice at the start or end of a workout, 1-2 minutes is ideal.
+As a mindfulness practice at the start or end of a workout, 1 to 2 minutes is ideal.

 Is namaste pose a real exercise?

 Yes.
 While it looks simple, namaste pose is a legitimate isometric posture exercise.
 Holding the spine tall against gravity trains the deep core and erector spinae muscles, and pressing the palms together engages the chest, shoulders, and forearms.
-A 2018 study in the International Journal of Yoga found that standing postures with isometric holds improved postural stability and core endurance in adults with sedentary jobs.
-It is most valuable as a posture reset and as a gateway to longer mindfulness practice.
+It's most valuable as a posture reset and as a gateway to longer mindfulness practice, not as a standalone strength stimulus.

 Can I do namaste pose every day?